Module 8: Investigating corruption in project construction

 Compare these supply documents with each other and with the test results.
 Are there any inconsistencies?

 The contract may specify required quantities, or quantities may be calculated from the drawings.
-E.g., if road is 10km long, 5m wide and layer is 150mm thick, the quantities in cubic metres can be calculated.
+E.g., if the road is 10km long, 5m wide and a road layer (e.g. sub-base) is 150mm thick, the quantities in cubic metres for that layer can be calculated.

 Note that actual constructed quantities are likely to legitimately differ by a minor amount from the specified quantities.
 A minor tolerance in dimensions is normally allowed in the contract due to the difficulty of constructing a road to exact dimensions.